Beatrice Medicine: Legacy

-In 2006 AltaMira Press published Drinking and Sobriety Among the Lakota Sioux, a work they had been producing with Medicine in the days prior to her passing.
+In 2006 AltaMira Press published Drinking and Sobriety Among the Lakota Sioux, a work they had been producing with Medicine in the days prior to her death.
 This work examines the role of harmful Stereotypes of indigenous peoples of Canada and the United States in relation to alcoholism which Medicine originally presented in her 1969 article "The Changing Dakota Family and the Stresses Therein," in The Pine Ridge Research Journal.

 In honour of Medicine and her lifelong dedication to education, The Society for Applied Anthropology (SfAA) created the Beatrice Medicine Award, a scholarship travel grant of $750 to assist in attending the Annual Meeting of the SfAA.
 It is awarded to three students who have been enrolled as a student during part of the current year and must have an accepted paper or poster abstract for the SfAA Annual Meeting program.

+Smithsonian's Museum Support Center in Suitland, Maryland, where Dr. Medicine's papers can be accessed.

 Her papers are archived in the National Anthropological Archives at the Smithsonian Institution.